 Update

-Since you can have multiple values/attributes inside a single field the update option for the Postgres hstore fields needs more options.
-You may not always want to update the entire field and just the parts of it.
-For that, few operators and options let you manipulate your Postgres hstore data.
+Since you can have multiple values or attributes inside a single field, the update option for the Postgres hstore fields needs more options.
+You may not always want to update the entire field or just parts of it.
+For that, a few operators and options let you manipulate your Postgres Hstore data.

 UPDATE products